Hoddle Street massacre: Media

 The Hoddle Street massacre has been the subject of GTV Channel 9's Hoddle Street (2007).
 In 2018, the incident was the subject of the 90th episode of the true crime podcast Casefile.

 Media attention on the massacre has been cited as a possible motive for a killing spree in Hungerford, UK 10 days later.

+The massacre forms the background of the second episode of Series 2 of the Australian drama series The Newsreader, broadcast on ABC on 17 September 2023.